andreibereczki/glcd/README.md

 If you want to test how the frontend behaves if the token expires, please make the following changes:
 1. open the file ```backend/src/api/authentication/LoginController.ts```
 2. edit private property ```_tokenExpirationTimeInSeconds``` and set a new value (eg. 5)

+### Known limitation
+All of the below have not been worked on due to the nature of this challenge.
+The assumption is that production ready code is not expected, and that this is to be a broad overview of the candidates capabilities.
+1. error handling can use some improvement (both fe & be); i know, stack traces in http responses are a big no-no
+2. the UI was not given careful consideration (i consider this the job of a designer - ui / ux person). it is merely functional
+3. even though i can write backend code (so technically i'm a fullstack developer), i have a very strong preference towards frontend
+4. listing table could use more advanced filtering ui, selection, yada, yada